Britain and China to hail 'golden' ties during Xi visit

 DRAMATIC CHANGE

-For Britain, success in relations with China is largely measured in the change of tone since Prime Minister David Cameron angered Beijing in 2012 by meeting the Dalai Lama, Tibet's exiled spiritual leader whom China denounces as a dangerous separatist.
-The Dalai Lama denies the charge.
+For Britain, success is largely measured in the change of tone since Prime Minister David Cameron angered Beijing in 2012 by meeting the Dalai Lama, whom China denounces as a dangerous separatist - a charge the Dalai Lama denies.

 Osborne's visit a year later was seen as an attempt to repair bridges.